 Still, everything has trade-offs – it’s just a matter of what one’s looking for.
-Some people take the plunge into independence, but economic necessity pulls them back into the more traditional corporate cubicle.
+Some people take the plunge into independence, but economic necessity pulls them back onto the path to a more traditional corporate cubicle.
 Some have great success and wonder why the hell they didn’t make the move decades earlier.

 Most, though, find that the grass on the other side of the hill is essentially the same as what they left behind – scorched here, lush and green there – for the most part, unpredictable.
 Maybe it’s the unpredictability of it that’s the attraction.